FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Results

-We present the results of \textsc{FPBench} in terms of accuracy (\%) in Table \ref{tab:result} for zero-shot and chain-of-thought prompting. \textit{Random Choice} accuracy is computed via selecting an option randomly from all options for each question, while, \textit{Frequent Choice} accuracy is computed via selecting the most frequently occurring correct option letter in that task.
-We observe that MLLMs can achieve above 50\% accuracy across a majority of tasks ($2\times$ higher than random chance of 25\% as most tasks include 4 options), without \textit{any} domain specific fine-tuning.
+We present the results of \textsc{FPBench} in terms of accuracy (\%) in Tab \ref{tab:result} for zero-shot and CoT prompting. \textit{Random Choice} accuracy is computed via selecting an option randomly from given options, while \textit{Frequent Choice} accuracy is computed by selecting the most frequently occurring correct option letter in that task.
+These baselines average 26–28\%, reflecting the difficulty of the MCQ setup.
+Nearly all MLLMs exceed these baselines, achieving above 50\% accuracy across most tasks ($2\times$ higher than random chance of 25\%), without \textit{any} domain-specific fine-tuning.
+Though only a few perform consistently well across all fingerprint tasks.
 The performance reaches up to 96\% on tools retrieval task.
-Results indicate that although MLLMs currently lack in some aspects for specialized fingerprint analysis, it shows strong potential in advancing the state-of-the art in the future.
+Results indicate that although MLLMs currently lack in some aspects for specialized fingerprint analysis, it shows strong potential in advancing the state-of-the-art in the future.
 The zero-shot performance varies across models and parameter size.
-Random and frequent-choice baselines average 26–28\%, reflecting the difficulty of the MCQ setup.
-Nearly all MLLMs exceed these baselines, but only a few perform consistently well across all fingerprint tasks.
-Fig \ref{fig:plot_a} depicts the performance of all the models across all the tasks in the form of heatmap.
-This helps in understanding the individual and average performance of the models across all the tasks.
-We further selected the top-5 best performing models and investigated their performance in Figs \ref{fig:plot_b} and~\ref{fig:plot_radar}.
-Fig \ref{fig:plot_b} presents the bar chart indicating that the top-5 models perform similar across most tasks with small margins except on the ACE-V analysis task where closed-source model Gemini 2.5 Pro outperforms the rest.
-Proprietary model Gemini 2.5 Pro leads the benchmark with 56.86\% accuracy outperforming GPT-5 (49.97\%), InternVL3-38b (52.86\%), Qwen3-VL-32b-Instruct (52.16\%) and Qwen3-VL-8b-Instruct (49.25\%) by a small margin but with stronger consistency across specialized tasks.
-The radar plot in Fig \ref{fig:plot_radar} indicates the accuracy with increasing value as one moves away from the center (0\%) towards the outer periphery (100\%); each axis on the concentric circle corresponds to a single task.
-This depicts that the model with a larger area (in all directions) has an overall better performance across all categories and tasks.
+We further selected the top-5 best performing models and investigated their performance in Fig \ref{fig:result_plotsA}, indicating that the top-5 models perform marginally similar across most tasks except on the ACE-V analysis task where closed-source model Gemini 2.5 Pro outperforms the rest.
+Overall, Gemini 2.5 Pro leads the benchmark with 57.01\% accuracy, outperforming GPT-5 (50.20\%), InternVL3-38b (52.86\%), Qwen3-VL-32b (52.39\%) and Qwen3-VL-8b (49.42\%) by a small margin but with stronger consistency across specialized tasks.